Drafting PERM Applications for I-140 Approval

 In a situation where a letter from the employer is unavailable, the USCIS typically accepts letters from supervisors.
 It becomes more difficult if the foreign national has only former coworkers or a self-declaration describing his or her detailed work experience in addition to the reason why a verification letter could not be obtained.
 Any additional evidence such as pay stubs or tax forms is helpful, but it remains up to the discretion of the USCIS.

-There are some occupations which are not clearly established as professional occupations and in these cases it is imperative that the Form 9089 job duties and job requirements are drafted to show that they are professional positions.
-This increases the importance of the job title as well, since the job title can reinforce the concept that it is identifying a professional occupation.
+There are some occupations that are not clearly established as professional occupations.
+In these cases, it is imperative that the Form 9089 job duties and job requirements are drafted to show that they are professional positions.
+This increases the importance of the job title as well since the job title can reinforce the concept that it is identifying a professional occupation.
 Neither the job title nor the job duties should be described in an ambiguous way since ambiguous language is determined at the discretion of the agencies.
-The professional occupation’s title should be used and can be clarified with a parenthetical explanation such as “internally referred to as –insert internal title-” to eliminate inconsistencies or questions about the position being professional.
+The professional occupation’s title should be used and can be clarified with a parenthetical explanation such as “internally referred to as –insert internal title—” to eliminate inconsistencies or questions about the position being professional.